Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2_pr_prpcc.md

 A number machine works to the rule

-‘*cube each digit and then add the cubes together*’.
+'*cube each digit and then add the cubes together*'.

 For example: